Bridging Neural Networks and Wireless Systems with MIMO-OFDM Semantic Communications: An Overview of Semantic Communications

 In contrast, semantic communications systems bypass this bit-based processing by directly mapping input data (e.g., images) to wireless symbols.
 This method eliminates the need for separate source coding, channel coding, and modulation stages.
 By jointly optimizing these components with an end-to-end training approach, semantic communications systems enhance efficiency and performance.
 They consist of an encoder that reduces the dimensionality of the input and a decoder that generates the desired output from the encoded data, typically constructed using deep neural networks.

-The primary objective of the encoder neural networks in semantic communications systems is to produce complex symbols suitable for wireless transmission.
-To achieve this, the encoder processes the input data to generate features significantly smaller than the original input, effectively compressing the data.
-These real-valued features are then paired to form complex-valued symbols.
-A channel layer is incorporated to mimic the physical wireless channel.
-As the channel layer should be differentiable for training, it typically consists of simple statistical channel models such as AWGN or Rayleigh fading channels.
-The impaired symbols are then unpacked into corrupted, real-valued features and passed to the decoder.
+The encoder in semantic communication systems compresses input data into compact real-valued features, which are paired to form complex symbols for wireless transmission.
+A differentiable channel layer, typically modeled as AWGN or Rayleigh fading, simulates the physical channel.
+The impaired symbols are then converted back into corrupted features and processed by the decoder.

 The decoder's role is to effectively achieve predefined goals using the corrupted features.
 These goals can vary, ranging from accurate reconstruction (e.g., image or text reconstruction) to analysis tasks (e.g., object detection or image classification) based on the input data.
 The extent of achievement is measured using a loss function, which could be a perceptual metric, mean squared error (for reconstruction tasks), or classification accuracy, depending on the system's configuration.
 As the encoder and decoder jointly learn to achieve these goals despite channel-corrupted symbols, the encoder is trained to generate noise-robust wireless symbols, while the decoder is optimized to efficiently realize the objectives from the encoder-produced symbols.